SNL skewers Elon Musk, Kanye West and Chris Pratt in a single sketch

 The show was hosted by Irish actor Brendan Gleeson, who was joined by Willow Smith as musical guest.
 Her new album Coping Mechanism was released Friday (7 October).

 In the opening monologue, Gleeson was “surprised” on stage by his In Bruges co-star Colin Farrell.
+Elsewhere, he played a CNN news reporter whose White House dispatch is continually interrupted by the recent Try Guys cheating scandal.

 Register for free to continue reading